 |Mon.
 05/14/18 11:59 PM Eastern Time|

-Performs professional land use planning and related work for the County.
-The work involves the application of land use and environmental principles and concepts to planning projects; positions function as specialists in an assigned project or functional area within the division.
+Performs land use planning and related project or program supervision work for the County.
+The work involves the application of land use and environmental principles and concepts to planning projects; positions are assigned responsibility for major projects or programs within the division.
 Overall goals are set and the worker determines the specific tasks and assignments to be performed, independently handling new, unusual problems and deviations encountered in the work.

 Essential Job Functions

-- Responsible for performing specialized planning work in an assigned project or functional area including development reviews, environmental planning or equivalent areas.
+- Responsible for supervising specialized planning work for an assigned project or program including, but not necessarily limited to, development reviews and environmental planning.

 - Meets with parties involved to discuss and clarify issues and explain requirements; advises and assists parties on how to achieve compliance with applicable rules and regulations.

-- Maintains project files and records and prepares related reports including graphic materials, maps and other illustrative materials as necessary; submits study reports and recommendations for review and presentation to various boards and commissions.
+- Ensures the maintenance of project files and records and preparation of related reports including graphic materials, maps and other illustrative materials as necessary.

-- Coordinates studies and project with other division functions and departments as necessary; makes referrals and follows through on actions with agencies as necessary.
+- Coordinates studies and projects with other division functions and departments as necessary; makes referrals and follows through on actions with agencies as necessary.

 - Responds to inquiries from the public, developers, landowners, attorneys and others involved in land use matters regarding procedures, compliance issues and related matters.

-- Serves on boards and committees and work groups as assigned, providing technical support and assistance, often representing the County on a state-wide or regional basis.
+- Serves on boards and committees and work groups as assigned, providing technical support and assistance, often representing the County on a regional or state-wide basis.

-- Administers long range comprehensive planning projects or policies.
+- Assists in formulating and implementing long range, comprehensive planning projects or policies.